The Dishman Family of Virginia

 Citations

-3. [S33] Assumnption of this researcher:Assume he was at least 20 years lod when married.
+3. [S33] Assumption of this researcher:Assume he was at least 20 years lod when married.

-6. [S133] James Dishman, Sr. will (1800), Will Book 2, page 271. son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.
+6. [S133] James Dishman will (1790), son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.

 Nancy Ann Dishman1,2